EricThomson/anaties/readme.md

 ## To do
+- change name of 'signal' (and 'signal_orig') in script make it data or something less likely to conflict.
 - Add numerical tests with random seed set not just graphical eyeball tests.
 - Make audio player that shows location in waveform.